YahooArchive/express-yui/README.md

   * /yui-3.10.2/yui-base/yui-base-min.js
   * /foo-1.2.3/bar/bar-min.js

+Any of those urls will be valid because `express-yui` static middleware will serve them and combo them when needed based on the configuration of yui.

-## Serving static assets from CDN
+### Serving static assets from CDN

-If you plan to serve the build folder from CDN, then make sure you set that before registering any group, so loader can know about it.
+If you plan to serve the `build` folder, generated by locator, from your CDN, then make sure you set the proper configuration for all groups so loader can know about it.
 Here is the example:

 ```
 app.yui.setCoreFromCDN();